 Nothing WOO HOO!
 Insert loud buzzer noise here - WRONG! - It may have been a good thing in the past, but today you want to be found online.
 Who controls your digital presence if not you?
 It's scary to think about that!
 You want something to show up, and that something should be positive and professional.

 I have a common name.
-You may want to use your middle name or middle initial with your professional accounts if you are in this boat.
-You should use the same name on your resume, digital portfolio, and social media accounts.
+If you are in this boat, you may want to use your middle name or middle initial with your professional accounts.
+Using the same name on your resume, digital portfolio, and social media accounts would be best.
 Start creating amazing things under your professional name.

-I have students who find something that they don't want a future employer to see (like a photo or two).
-This provides an opportunity to talk about tagging photos and being more aware of their photos that show you online.
+I have students who find something they don't want a future employer to see (like a photo or two).
+This will provide an opportunity to talk about tagging photos and being more aware of the photos that show you online.

-Professionalism is not a light switch you turn on and off when you enter a classroom.
+Professionalism is not a light switch you turn on and off when entering a classroom.